ErwanDavid/ufo-data-elk/README.md

-# Playing with Elastic & Kibana with UAP (UFO) data
-Use elasticsearch stack to store, visualise and enrich UAP (aka UFO) data
+am# Playing with Elastic & Kibana with UAP (UFO) data Use elasticsearch stack to store, visualise and enrich UAP (aka UFO) data